Skip to content

 Significance for Digital Money

 Public-key cryptography is essential to digital money systems because it solves the problem of identity and ownership in a digital environment.
 In Bitcoin and similar systems, public keys serve as account addresses, while private keys prove ownership and authorize transactions.
+Bitcoin extends public-key cryptography further by creating a decentralized network where trust is based not on a central authority but on a consensus protocol and a public ledger.

 Without public-key cryptography, there would be no secure way to transfer value digitally without relying on trusted intermediaries.
 The technology enables individuals to control their own assets and authorize transfers without requiring permission from banks or other central authorities.

-The development of public-key cryptography by Ellis, Cocks, and Williamson, along with its independent discovery and publication by Rivest, Shamir, Adleman, Diffie, and Hellman, represents one of the most significant cryptographic achievements of the 20th century.
+The development of public-key cryptography by Ellis, Cocks, and Williamson, along with its independent discovery and publication by Rivest, Shamir, Adleman, Diffie, Hellman, and Merkle, represents one of the most significant cryptographic achievements of the 20th century.
 It transformed secure communication from an exclusive tool of governments and militaries into a foundation of the digital age, enabling everything from online banking and encrypted messaging to decentralized digital currencies.